brendan-ch/bear-notes-mcp/docs/examples.md

 #### Step 1: Assess Current State
 ```
-"Find all notes tagged with 'machine-learning' or 'ML'"
+"Find all notes tagged with 'machinelearning' or 'ml'"
 "Search for notes containing 'neural network' or 'deep learning'"
 "Show me notes with attachments tagged 'research'"
 ```

 #### Step 2: Create Project Structure
 ```
-"Create a new note titled 'ML Project Overview' with tags 'machine-learning' and 'project-overview'"
+"Create a new note titled 'ML Project Overview' with tags 'machinelearning' and 'project/overview'"
-"Create a note titled 'Research Papers' with content 'Collection of relevant papers' and tags 'machine-learning' and 'references'"
+"Create a note titled 'Research Papers' with content 'Collection of relevant papers' and tags 'machinelearning' and 'references'"
 ```

 #### Step 3: Organize Existing Content
 ```
 "Find notes similar to 'neural networks and backpropagation algorithms'"
-"Update note 789 to add tags 'machine-learning' and 'neural-networks'"
+"Update note 789 to add tags 'machinelearning' and 'neuralnetworks'"
-"Archive old notes tagged 'ml-draft' created before 2023"
+"Archive old notes tagged 'mldraft' created before 2023"
 ```

 #### Step 4: Analysis and Insights
 ```
 "Analyze my note-taking patterns for machine learning topics"
-"What are my most-used tags related to 'machine-learning'?"
+"What are my most-used tags related to 'machinelearning'?"
 "Find duplicate or similar notes in my research collection"
 ```